How to install Fedora on top of ZFS

 mount -t proc proc /proc mount -t sysfs sys /sys mount /boot

-This is how your system should look like after mounting these file systems.
+This is an approximation of how your system should look like (within the chroot) after mounting some of these file systems.

 Edit fstab to fix the root file system